The 5 Most Common Mistakes You're Probably Making with Your Indoor Succulents

 2. Misting Instead of Watering

 Because succulents don’t need much water to survive, you might think that misting them is a good way to prevent overwatering.
-Misting leaves is great for plants that appreciate extra humidity like many ferns and other tropicals grown indoors.
+Misting leaves is great for plants that appreciate extra humidity, such as many types of ferns, air plants, and other tropicals grown indoors.
 But for succulents, it can damage them and even cause them to rot.
 Instead, make sure you’re using a container with drainage and a succulent potting mix, and then give your succulents a good soaking when the soil is completely dry.

 3. Not Watering Enough